jadjz/pddcat/README.md

 DEST_DIR = 'c:/path/to/dir'
 DEST_DIR = 'c:\path\\to\dir' # if you're into escapism
 ```
+Example:
+ * DWN_DIR is `~/mydownloads`
+ * DEST_DIR is `~/archive`
+ * Your `ariana.marie.awards.mp4` file in `mydownloads` gets moved to `~/archive/ariana_marie/ariana.marie.awards.mp4`
+ * Your `bryci_youtube_playlist` directory with everything inside intact in `mydownloads` gets moved to `~/archive/bryci/bryci_youtube_playlist/`
+ * Meaning into their separate directories based on name.

 ### NOTES

-Some uncorrectable shortcomings:

-* It can't tell the difference between `Nadya Nabakova` and `Bunny Colby`, who are the same person with different names/aliases.
+* An uncorrectable shortcoming is it can't tell the difference between `Nadya Nabakova` and `Bunny Colby`, who are the same person with different names/aliases.
 Depending on the file/directory name, it will put them into separate directories.

 ### LICENSING